-Her work for New Europeans includes researching and assisting migrant community groups in accessing proper and reliable support to the EU Settlement Scheme.
+Francesca has a strong commitment to human rights and social justice.
+Her work at New Europeans UK includes research and assisting migrant community groups in accessing reliable support in relation to the EU Settlement Scheme.

 Speaks English and Bulgarian

-He joins New Europeans after working as a marketing strategist for a London-based social impact communications agency.
-At New Europeans, Borimir adapts our work to the current COVID-19 context, and as we adjust to life after Brexit.
+Borimir joins New Europeans UK after working as a marketing strategist for a London-based social impact communications agency.
+He has in-depth communications and development experience in the charity and not-for-profit sectors.

 Speaks English, Czech, Slovak and Romanes

-Denisa is European Roma women originally from Czech Republic.
+Denisa is European Roma woman originally from the Czech Republic.

 She completed LLB from De Montfort University in Leicester and completed the Legal Practice Course with support from the Roma Education Fund.

 Denisa worked for AIRE Centre as the Roma Legal Officer; working on a project which aims to tackle discrimination against Roma migrants in the UK by identifying and eliminating barriers faced by them when accessing their rights as European citizens.
 Also, identifying strategic litigation which might lead to positive changes in legislation that effects EU migrants.